Robinyo/provider-directory/README.md

 <h1 align="center">Provider Directory Starter Project</h1>

 <p align="center">
-  The goal of this project is to demonstrate how an <b>Authorisation Service</b> can provide fine-grained access control for FHIR resources in a Provider Directory. <br>
+  The goal of this project is to demonstrate how an <b>Authorisation Service</b> can provide fine-grained access control for FHIR resources in a <b>Provider Directory</b>. <br>
 </p>

 ## ❯ Introduction